This page is for students and faculty weighing the pros and cons of using laptop computers to take notes during lectures.

 Laptops cause lower grades

 Most students who use laptops to take notes during lecture are fully convinced that doing so will help them do better in class.
 Randomized, controlled experiments, however, show the opposite is true (Mueller and Oppenheimer 2014, Hembrooke and Gay 2013).
 The usual explanation behind the drop in performance is that students are distracted by multitasking — students believe that they can effectively absorb lecture material while also keeping an eye on the emails, texts, etc. Students don’t perceive that they are paying less and less attention to the teacher.
-It’s also the case that some lecture material is fundamentally visual and students simply cannot transcribe that into text even if they could type 1000 words a minute.
+It’s also the case that some lecture material is fundamentally visual and students simply cannot transcribe that into text.

-But a teacher should also consider whether the use of laptops might distract other students.
-One source of distraction is visual — students sitting behind laptop users are often transfixed by what the student is doing.
-Not surprisingly, Sana et al. (2012) found that test scores of students near laptop users was reduced.
+But laptop use does not just reduce a student’s learning, it can do the same to students sitting nearby (Sana et al. 2012).
+One source of the distraction is visual — students sitting behind laptop users are often transfixed by what the student is doing.
+I’ve witnessed students play movies during lectures, for example, and nearby students simply couldn’t look away.
 Another distraction to students nearby is the noise — some people find keyboard clatter and mouse clicks just as annoying as listening to somebody chew gum or compulsively click a pen.
-One study revealed that 20% of undergraduates suffer from misophonia, and there is evidence that people with autism are especially prone to finding repetitive noises annoying.
+One study revealed that 20% of undergraduates suffer from misophonia.

 Cole, D. 2007.
 Laptops vs learning.
 Washington Post April 7. link